-Average turnaround time for the down saved files is currently: Within 12 hours
+Average turnaround time for the down saved files is currently: 12 Hours

 Note: Backward saving content created using features specific to newer CS versions may be modified or omitted when you open the document in earlier versions.
 Therefore I can’t guarantee the quality of the layout once down saved but in almost all cases it saves a lot of time in retrieving content or having to recreate it from scratch.